 Hiking to Machu Picchu along the Inca Trail remains the highlight of my year traveling.
 It’s that amazing.
 Standing 4,200 meters high on the mountains, looking out over the peaks of the Andes, and knowing that I hiked to get there, filled me with joy and awe.
 I didn’t want to be anywhere else.
 I won’t lie, though — it took some work but it was totally worth it.

 They broke us in easy on the first day with a gentle start along a wide path that passed through the Sacred Valley.
 Described as “Inca Flat,” the trail starts alongside the Urubamba River and meanders through the trees and scrub brush, slowly gaining altitude.

-Our guide, Marco, stopped us at various points along the way to tell us the history of, not only the trail and the ruins along the trail, but also of the Incan people and their struggle to survive.
-Marco was passionate about his ancestors story and, as time went on, we realized that he was not just telling us stories that come from guidebooks but that his knowledge was much deeper.
-He had not only spent time at university studying but had also spent time in the mountains with the Incan descendants and so had a unique perspective on the area.
+Our guide, Marco, stopped us at various points along the way to tell us the history of the trail, the ruins along the trail, and also the Incan people and their struggle to survive.
+Marco was passionate about his ancestors’ story, and as time went on, we realized that he was not just telling us stories that come from guidebooks but that his knowledge was much deeper.
+He had spent time at university studying and also in the mountains with the Incan descendants and so had a unique perspective on the area.

-We shared camp that night as other groups joined up at the campsite before entrance to the site.
-We enjoyed much needed showers and beer before a late dinner and early bedtime.
+We shared camp that night as other groups joined up at the campsite before entering the site.
+We enjoyed much-needed showers and beer before a late dinner and early bedtime.
 Tomorrow would take us to the Sun Gate and our first glimpses of the lost city.

 Reaching the Sun Gate was amazing.
 Looking through it to the sight of Machu Picchu below made all the difficulties of the trek disappear.
 Sitting on a plateau below, the site looked just as beautiful and mysterious as I had expected.